Virginia Measles Cases in 2026

 Key Takeaways

-4. 4 Nearby states Kentucky, North Carolina have also reported cases.
+5. 5 Nearby states Maryland, Kentucky, North Carolina have also reported cases in 2026.

 CDC Recommendations at This Level